reinterpretcat/local_assist/README.md

 - The application was partially used to improve itself - it generated some of its own code!
 - Prioritizes rapid experimentation over architectural patterns (no tests, no good design)
 - My primary use cases:
+  - Learning AI Engineering: experimental playground for understanding capabilities of local hosted LLM on consumer hardware
   - Language learning through AI conversation (e.g. with German TTS/STT configs)
   - Code assistant
-  - learning better AI Engineering: experimental playground for understanding capabilities of local hosted LLM on consumer hardware

 ## Key Features

 - Integration with Ollama for local LLM hosting
-- Chat history: saving and loading to the file
+- Chat history with sqlite database and ability export/import chat data to json
 - Text-to-Speech (TTS) for AI responses
 - Speech-to-Text (STT) for voice input
+- Retrieval-Augmented Generation (RAG) support for chatting about your documents (via llama-index)
-- Code editor with ability to run code (python/rust)
+- Code editor with ability to run code for some languages (python/rust)
-- A very naive RAG (Retrieval-Augmented Generation) support for chatting about your documents
 - Customizable system prompts and LLM settings (per chat)
 - Custom themes support
 - Basic markdown rendering support and syntax highlighting